 Doctoral committees must be comprised of at least four members.
 The chair must be a tenure-track or tenured professor at Montana State University.
 The committee must have a majority of tenure-track or tenured faculty members from MSU.
-PhD students should aim to have their committee chair selected by March 1st of their first year in the program.
+PhD students should aim to have their committee chair selected no later than the end of their third semester in the program.